 Fish oil has many proven health benefits, which include keeping our hearts healthy, reducing cholesterol, may help eye health and weight status.
-Fish oil can be taken for conditions that cause inflammation, such as rheumatoid arthritis, and inflammatory bowel disease.
+It can be taken for conditions that cause inflammation, such as rheumatoid arthritis, and inflammatory bowel disease.
 Some individuals find relief taking these foods, but some others find they do not get the anti-inflammatory benefits.
 Fish oil should not be taken by those who take blood thinners such as Warafin, as fish oil is a natural blood thinner.

 Turmeric has been used by many Western Asian cultures for centuries as a cooking spice, and has also been known for its inflammatory properties.
-Turmeric is a vibrant yellow-orange coloured spice, which has a bioactive compound known as curcumin, which provides the anti-inflammatory benefits for those with chronic pain.
+It is a vibrant yellow-orange coloured spice, which has a bioactive compound known as curcumin, which provides the anti-inflammatory benefits for those with chronic pain.
 Curcumin acts at the molecular level, and has been proven to be as effective as anti-inflammatory drugs in several studies.
 Similarly to fish oil, specific quantities need to be consumed for the anti-inflammatory benefits.

 Olive oil is an all-round amazing product which has so many health benefits – improvement in cholesterol levels, protective against heart damage, benefits for skin and cell function.
 Adequate intakes of mono- and polyunsaturated with support a healthy body, and olive oil is full of antioxidants which will remove free radicals (compounds which damage cells).
 A key antioxidant known as oleocanthal, present in olive oil has the same benefits as ibuprofen.